What is AIOps

-Success of AIOps depends on the quality and completeness of data that you provide to the solution, and the more complete the data is the better it can learn from patterns and provide inferences.
-If you have IT performance visibility gaps, it is first recommended to fill those gaps with a modern monitoring or observability solution like CloudFabrix Observability in a Box
+The success of AIOps depends on the quality and completeness of data that you provide to the tool, and the more complete the data is, the better it can learn from patterns and provide inferences.
+If you have IT performance visibility gaps, it is first recommended to fill those gaps with a modern monitoring or observability solution like CloudFabrix Observability in a Box.

 - Identifying problems based on anomalies or deviations from normal behavior

-- Forecasting value of a certain metric to prevent outages or to improve operational readiness
+- Forecasting the value of a certain metric to prevent outages or to improve operational readiness

 - Deriving application or server health based on multiple sensors or telemetry data

 - Identifying correlated time series metrics or symptoms for faster root cause inference

 - Finding similar incidents to accelerate incident resolution

 - Named entity recognition to enrich incidents for faster processing of incidents